๐ŸŒฟIntro to Environmental Science

 1. Which two stages are both driven by solar energy but differ in whether they're biologically mediated?
 What would happen to local precipitation if one were significantly reduced?

-3. If an FRQ asks you to trace a water molecule from the Pacific Ocean to a Midwest aquifer, which stages would it pass through, and what's the approximate timescale?
+3. If an FRQ asks you to trace a water molecule from the Pacific Ocean to a Midwest aquifer, which stages would it pass through, and what's the approximate timescale for each?

 4. Why does groundwater contamination persist longer than surface water contamination?
-Connect this to residence time concepts.
+Connect your answer to residence time.

 5. How do glaciers and oceans differ in their roles as storage reservoirs, and why does glacier loss represent a different environmental concern than ocean warming?